-AVE is Renfe's high-speed train, with trains capable of reaching up to 330 km/h.
+AVE is Renfe's flagship high-speed service, with trains capable of reaching up to 193 mph (310 km/h).
 It’s one of the fastest trains in Europe and connects the main cities of Spain.
 Most AVE trains offer four comfort classes – Turista (standard class), Turista Plus (wider, more comfortable seats), Preferente (lounge access, wide leather seats, food and drink service) and Club (First Class equivalent, with 1-1 configuration, ultra-wide seats, gourmet food and drink and lounge access).
 All AVE trains have air conditioning, power sockets, free WiFi and a buffet carriage serving a selection of food and drinks.

-Renfe's Alvia services combine high-speed tracks with lower speed sections, reaching speeds of up to 250 km/h on international lines and 200 km/h on conventional lines.
+Renfe's Alvia services combine high-speed tracks with lower speed sections, reaching speeds of up to 155 mph (250 km/h) on international lines and 125 mph (200 km/h) on conventional lines.
 These trains connect the cities of Madrid, Barcelona and Alicante with the other main Spanish cities.
 Alvia offers two types of classes – Turista (Second Class) and Preferente (First Class).
 The latter has wider seats, carriages with fewer seats, offers complimentary food and drinks, free newspapers, and access to parking and Club meeting rooms.

-The average journey time between León and Madrid is 2 hours and 29 minutes and the fastest journey time is 2 hours and 10 minutes.
-On an average weekday, there are 8 trains per day travelling from León to Madrid.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between León and Madrid is 4 hours and 7 minutes, with around 3 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.